Andy-qyma/HKU-gold-miner/README.md

 NA

 # Compilation and execution instructions:
+Download all the files we submitted to the Github and store them in a directory.
 In the directory of this project, type "make main" to compile.
 Then type "./main" to execute.
 Then, you will enter the game and just follow the instructions in the game to play it.